Chomosuke9/Bubblekit/README.md

 - `config`: `{ "type": "config", "bubbleId": "...", "patch": { "type": "tool" } }`
 - `done`: `{ "type": "done", "bubbleId": "..." }`
 - `error`: `{ "type": "error", "message": "..." }`

+The web UI includes a User ID input in the sidebar (hidden when collapsed) to update the `User-Id` header during development.
+The value is saved to `localStorage` and reused across requests.